KremzeeqOrg/fruit-project-infra/README.md

 This refers to resources which need to be created manually for Terraform to work with a remote state in AWS S3 bucket.

 This project supports deploying to `dev` and `prod` environments hosted in 2 different AWS accounts.
-In these target accounts, create the following, with at tag for the `stack` name e.g. `fruit_project_foundations` :
+In these target accounts, create the following, with a tag for the `stack` name e.g. `fruit_project_foundations` :

 - S3 bucket
 - DynamoDB table - add a partition key e.g. `fruit_project/fruit_project_foundations` and `LockID` as the `hash_key`.
 The `hash_key` helps avoid different members interacting with the Terraform state at the same time.